 Ulliance offers one of the most comprehensive employee assistance programs – focused on leveraging the power of content.

-Known as the Life Advisor EAP, the company claims that about 94% of participants managed to overcome their problems through its short-term counseling sessions.
+Known as the Life Advisor EAP, the claims that about 94% of participants managed to overcome their problems through its short-term counseling sessions.

 Another stat claims that they were able to help a large employer save $2,869,769 in terms of mental health and abuse benefits.